Shahariar08/Shoppin-List/README.md

 # Shopping-List
-This is a Shopping List  RESTful api server which has was developed by me. it performs
+This is a Shopping List RESTful api server.This performs

        => Adding an element to the list
        => Deleting an element from the list